Other Ecotone Trail Visitors

 In the photograph below, scale insects (Orthezia insignis Browne) in several stages of development cover the stem of a crimson dicliptera plant.
 These scales typically damage the host plant and excete nutrients that promote the growth of sooty mold and attract ants.
 See if you can find an ant in this photograph.

-As shown at left, bees and wasps are two pollinators that frequent the gardens.
+As shown below, bees and wasps are two pollinators that frequent the gardens.

-Below left: A perfectly camouflaged roseate skimmer dragonfly warmed itself in the morning sun on a pink shrimp plant flower.
-In addition, other dragonfly species often rest on vegetation as shown below on dill, wild cotton, and wild lime.
+Image 1 below: A perfectly camouflaged roseate skimmer dragonfly warms itself in the morning sun on a pink shrimp plant flower.
+Below this image, other dragonfly species were photographed while resting on dill, wild cotton, and wild lime.

 Fairly common visitors to the gardens are lubber grasshoppers.
-This one is holding tightly to a coin vine stem.
+The one below is holding tightly to a coin vine stem.

 An important garden habitat exists beneath the rocks that border the gardens.
 When the rocks are lifted, a variety of creatures are seen scurrying for shelter.
-Shown below (at left) is one of the many carpenter ants that colonize the sand below the rocks.
-At right, a carpenter ant is shown carrying a stranded pupa to safety.
+Image 1 below: One of the many carpenter ants that colonize the sand below the rocks.
+Image 2 below: A carpenter ant is shown carrying a stranded pupa to safety.

 Cockroaches and beetle grubs also live under the rocks.